Our tips for better breast health will make you look – and feel – great!

 We need to talk about your boobs, ladies.
 Your Lolas.
 The girls.
 They’re pretty important.
 They serve to attract a mate, and to feed babies.
 They look great in a dress.
 But they’re delicate little flowers, and are prone to getting cancer, so we need to take super good care of these super gorgeous appendages!

-Whilst this claim has been rubbished by many physicians, according to Dr Mercola, other doctors and researchers now agree that wearing a tight fitting bra daily can cut off lymph drainage, which can contribute to the development of breast cancer.
-Alternative medical practitioners like Dr. George Goodheart – the father of Applied Kinesiology – spoke of his discovery called the “Antenna Effect.”
-He found that it is possible to tape a small metal ball onto an AcuPoint (acupuncture point), and accomplish longer-term stimulation to that point.
-Those little BB’s are now called AcuAids and are used by thousands of doctors daily.
+Whilst this claim has been rubbished by many physicians, other doctors and researchers now agree that wearing a tight fitting bra daily can cut off lymph drainage, which can contribute to the development of breast cancer.

 So what to do?
 First, there’s probably nothing wrong with rocking a push-up every now and then – just not all day, every day.
 For daily use, try buying a non-underwired bra.
-This wireless number below by Lucile & Co Lingerie, shows just how sexy non-pushups can be!
-But if you can’t live without some major volume, ensure your push up is made of plastic, not metal or plastic coated metal – and make sure it fits properly, not too tight.
+This comfy, wireless number below by Lucile & Co Lingerie, shows just how sexy non-pushups can be!

-Here’s a new one for you: given that dyes used in clothing tend to come out in the wash and fade, why wouldn’t they also come out on your skin when you sweat?
+Here’s another of our surprising tips for better breast health.
+Given that dyes used in clothing tend to come out in the wash and fade, why wouldn’t they also come out on your skin when you sweat?
 This is the concern that Su Dodds, of FROM Clothing, based a business on.
 After watching Greenpeace’s Toxic Threads campaign for some time, she became concerned with the probability that dye from our clothing could be seeping into our pores – especially from sports bras, which sit close to the lymph nodes and interact with loads of sweat.

 As any distance runner or new mother knows, nipples are sensitive little things.
 Even a tiny bit of friction can lead to cracks and sensitivity, and a hungry baby can lead to skin issues you never imagined possible.
-These are seriously delicate glands and when they’re damaged, whatever you put on them will enter your bloodstream, so it’s vital to use an all natural, deeply hydrating product to deal with any nipple issues – and yet it’s shocking to see that many women smear petroleum-based byproducts in this area!
-Just say NO to that and use a 100% natural product like one of these below (or even just butter or olive oil!)
+These are seriously delicate glands and when they’re damaged, whatever you put on them will enter your bloodstream, so it’s vital to use an all natural, deeply hydrating product to deal with any nipple issues.
+And yet it’s shocking to see that many women smear petroleum-based byproducts in this area!
+Just say NO to that and use a 100% natural product like Motherlove, below – or even just butter or olive oil!

-Some women experience saggy breasts, which is linked to the skin stretching.
-If you haven’t helped the production of collagen or it is naturally lower, you will find that the skin’s elasticity is poor.
-When the skin stretches, it should bounce back like an elastic band, but if it’s been stretched too far, it won’t return to the old shape and will remain saggy.
-You can help to tone up and repair some of the skin with a breast firming cream – but again, as this is a delicate area with thin skin, full of lymph glands, a natural cream is best.
-Alternatively, French women swear by blasting their breasts with cold water at the end of a shower.
-It’s worth a try!
+Some women experience saggy breasts, which is due to the skin stretching and collagen levels lowering over time.
+You can help to tone up and repair some of the skin with a breast firming cream.
+But again, as this is a delicate area with thin skin, full of lymph glands.
+So using an all natural cream, like this one by Dr Organic, is best.
+Alternatively, for better breast health, French women swear by blasting their breasts with cold water at the end of a shower.
+Chilly…but it’s worth a try!

 5. Rethink Breast Implants

-Our writer Candice Litchfield learned the hard way that not all breast implants are considered safe – her PIP implants leaked, and she suspects that’s why she ended up with breast cancer.
-Indeed, putting anything foreign in such a delicate area is totally risky, even soya (GMO) or silicone.
+Indeed, putting anything foreign in such a delicate area is totally risky, even soya (which is particularly potentially harmful since it’s a genetically modified crop) or silicone.
 In fact, silicone can cause all kinds of toxicity problems that can lead to all kinds of illnesses from Reynaud’s Syndrome to cancer, according to doctor Susan Kolb.

 6. Be Careful With Underarm Deodorants

 The also dismissed the notion that parabens in personal grooming products used in this area may contribute to breast cancer, despite the fact that studies such as these have been done, and despite Europe banning parabens in skincare products for their carcinogenic effects.
-It seems it’s up to us to muddle through the information and disinformation out there, but for me personally, I’d rather be safe than sorry.
+It seems it’s up to us to muddle through the information and disinformation out there, but for me personally, I’d rather be safe than sorry!
+For that reason I use no or natural deodorants.

 7. Invest In A Good Sports Bra